 1. Ganesh Chaturthi – Legend, Origin and Celebration

 Before we move ahead with the immersion part let us take a brief introduction about the festival namely Ganesh Chaturthi.
-According to the legend once Lord Shiva was about to enter the bathing spot of her consort Goddess Parvati, Ganesha stop him.
+According to the legend, once Lord Shiva was about to enter the bathing spot of her consort Goddess Parvati, Ganesha stops him.
 Shiva got furious and cut Ganesha’s head.
 When Goddess Parvati came to know about this incident she got furious and ask Shiva to return their son’s life.
-Shiva did so and he put elephant’s head on Ganesha’s body and boon him as the obstacle removers thus the day has started considered as the Ganesha’s birth day.
+Shiva did so and he put elephant’s head on Ganesha’s body and boon him as the obstacle removers thus the day has started considered as the Ganesha’s birthday.

 2. Ganesh Visarjan in India

 The last day of the Ganesh Chaturthi festival is also known as the Ananta Chaturdashi is considered and mark as the end of Ganesha Festival.
 The day is celebrated with all grandeur and charm and people request Lord Ganesha to go back to his heavenly adobe with the promise to return early next year.

 People take the idol of Lord Ganesha to the water bodies and immersed him in sea, river, pond or lake.
 The procession of Ganesha’s idol is carried out with spectacular pomp and joy.
 The idols are taken from the place where they worshiped the place where they would immerse.
 One must try to plan India tourism during Ganesha festival to see how extravagantly the festival is celebrated.

 Seeing environmental concern, Ganesha’s idols are now days immersed in the artificial ponds.
 This thing is done to encourage the celebration of eco-friendly Ganesh Chaturthi.
 The procession is taken on a huge level where lakhs of devotees with all pomp and grandeur request Lord Ganesha to come back earlier the next year.